intmus/inttheory19-20/_06-intro-harmonic/b1-diafuncvoicelead.md

 As we first begin to study non-chord tones, the most important thing to remember is what the name "non-chord tone" emphasizes. **NCTs must not belong to the chord.** The first four measures added decorations that were simply part of the V or V<sup>7</sup> chords that were already implied.
 Of note, all students heard the added `F` in measures 3 and 4 as changing the harmony from V to V<sup>7</sup>, meaning that the harmony was altered rather than embellished.

-Measure 5 continued this idea, but for teaching purposes, I asked them to consider this strictly as a triadic V chord.
-What does that make the `F`?
-Of course, it becomes a non-chord tone called a *passing tone*.
-A *passing tone* is *approached by step* and *left by step in the same direction*.
+Measure 5 technically continues this idea, but for teaching purposes, consider the V chord as triad rather than a seventh chord.
+This changes the function of the 'F' entirely.
+Instead of a chordal skip, it becomes a non-chord tone called a *passing tone*.
+A *passing tone* is a non-chord tone *approached by step* and *left by step in the same direction*.

-One astute student then asked what would happen if we applied the same logic to measures 3 and 4.
-This was admittedly beyond the scope of what I intended to cover, but because we had briefly discussed the idea of the term *appogiatura* to describe a melodic shape when discussing second species counterpart, I admitted that if the `F` was considered to be a non-chord tone, both measures 3 and 4 would be considered to have a non-chord tone of an *appogiatura*.
-An *appogiatura* is a non-chord tone that is *approached by leap* and then *left by stepwise motion in the opposite direction*.

-The final measure clearly contained an NCT, because the `A` could not be incorporated into a V or V<sup>7</sup> chord.
-This is an example of a *neighbor tone*: a non-chord tone that is *approached by step* and *left by step in the opposite direction*.
+The final measure clearly contains a non-chord tone, because the `A` can not be incorporated into a V or V<sup>7</sup> chord.
+This is an example of a *neighbor tone*--a non-chord tone that is *approached by step* and *left by step in the opposite direction*.

-My final reminder to students when looking for non-chord tones: Always make sure that the pitch is not actually a chord tone!
+A final reminder: always make sure that the pitch is not actually a chord tone!
 This is one of the most common mistakes for beginning analysts.

 ## Suspensions